humzashah/convenient_grouper/README.md

       }
     }

-Second argument is optional.
-So far, the options include:
+Second argument is an optional hash:

     options = {
       restrict: boolean # restrict query to grouped conditions. defaults to false.
     }

-Method call:

-    ModelName.group(grouping_hash, options)

-If you pass only one non-hash argument, you'll be using `ActiveRecord`'s own `group` method.
+If you pass only one non-hash argument, you will be using `ActiveRecord`'s own `group` method.

 ### Example 1

+Getting profits for different dates and date-ranges from a `Sale` model:

     Sale.group({
       date_of_sale: {